CHEMeDATA/create-zenodo-archive/README.md

 ## Table of content

-Not working for cycloprop(point to zenodo) but OK for menthol (point to github): open spectra with <a href="https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fchemedata.github.io%2Fcreate-zenodo-archive%2Fdata%2Findex.json" target="_blank">NMRium from github json and one jdx on zenodo</a>
+Not working for cycloprop(point to zenodo) but (point to github): open spectra with <a href="https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fchemedata.github.io%2Fcreate-zenodo-archive%2Fdata%2Findex.json" target="_blank">NMRium from github json and one jdx on zenodo</a>

 Not working for cycloprop(point to zenodo) but OK for menthol (point to github): open spectra with <a href="https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fsandbox.zenodo.org%2Frecord%2F885367%2Ffiles%2Findex.json" target="_blank">NMRium from github json and one jdx on zenodo</a>